 A trifecta of fantastic golf and craft brew awaits the lucky traveller embarking on the “Triang-ale” Trail – encompassing Vernon, Kamloops, and the sunny Shuswap regions.
 Head out on a road trip to explore some of Canada’s Top Golf Courses with two in Vernon (Predator Ridge – Ridge Course and Predator Course) plus Tobiano in Kamloops.
 Then head to the Shuswap for endless lakes, lush green forests, and lakeside golf at incredible golf courses including Hyde Mountain at Mara Lake, where you can end your day on the patio, watching the houseboats putt by as you relax and enjoy.

 Hitting all three sides of this golf and ale trail might present just the challenge golfers are looking for – beginning in Vernon at Marten Brewpub, heading to Kamloops to several brew options, and then stop in Salmon Arm while passing through the Shuswap for a final flight to wet your whistle.
 From there you can head back towards Vernon (and home), or keep going and explore other trails nearby!

 BC Bucket List

 The beer stops along the way are multiple and marvellous.
-From the cradle of the craft beer revolution in Victoria on Vancouver Island, to brew-favourites in Whistler, to the Vancouver playground on the North Shore, to the up-and-coming Kelowna craft beer scene, make sure you add an extra day or two on to your BC Golf Bucket List trip for true brew apprecation!
+From the cradle of the craft beer revolution in Victoria on Vancouver Island to brew-favourites in Whistler, to the Vancouver playground on the North Shore, to the up-and-coming Kelowna craft beer scene, make sure you add an extra day or two on to your BC Golf Bucket List trip for true brew appreciation!